2022 Herb Walks

-Ramble with me for a day and your perception of medicine may enter a whole new realm.
-A way of seeing through time how plants tell stories of place and how they appear as inhabitants of place and how we, as wondering wanderers, might be invited into their realm as guests, allies or participants of place rather than something out of place.
+Ramble in nature for a day and your perception of medicine may enter a whole new realm.
+A way of seeing through time how plants tell stories of place and how they appear as inhabitants of place and how we, as wondering wanderers, might be invited into nature's realm as guests, allies or participants of place.

 Join me in a ramble over some of the most beautiful paths I've tended and that have tended me for decades.
 You'll meet plants, hear stories and, perhaps, even find a medicine sweetly your own in the countryside, in the city, along the Salish Sea or in the foothills and mountains of Cascadia…

 Each ramble is an adventure through time and place.
 You'll learn common names, botanical names, and names yet to be discovered.
 You may hear a song emanating from earth.
 You'll hear stories, make up stories and leave stories behind nourishing and tonifying earth within and without.

 You'll taste tastes you've never tasted.
 You'll smell and feel things you've never smelt or felt before.
 You'll hear sounds and see sights you will remember many ways…

 On all rambles wear suitable clothing and foot gear for engaging weather and rugged terrain.